meaniebeanie22/meaniebeanie22.github.io/chapters/on-parole.md

 And Dr. Livesey shook hands with me through the stockade, nodded to Silver, and set off at a brisk pace into the wood.

+# :x silverlining
+Silver is deliberately leaving out the fact that he was immediately reinstated by his crew, attempting to make what he did more grand and give him some brownie points with the Doctor.

+# :x bgtreasure
+Don't go looking for it because it ain't there!
+Ben dug it up while on the island alone and transported it to his cave.
+This'll get Silver in a hell of a lot of trouble with the mutineers when they go to dig.